jegot/frankAInstein/README.md

 ### Prerequisites

 * Python 3.8 or higher
-* CUDA-compatible GPU (recommended for optimal performance)
+* CUDA-compatible GPU is ideal, but running on CPU is managable.
 * 8GB+ RAM (16GB recommended)

 ### Setup Instructions